-Hard coral community composition was different in each location (Figure 13).
-During the 2018 surveys coral communities at Round Top Island were dominated by Turbinaria spp.
-(36% of total coral cover) with siderasterids, Montipora spp., faviids and poritids also common.
-Victor Islet reefs were dominated by Montipora spp. corals (46% of coral cover), with Turbinaria spp., faviids and siderasterids also common.
-On Slade Islet spreading Montipora spp. corals accounted for 56% of all hard coral cover, with siderasterids and poritids also common.
-Keswick Island coral coral communities were dominated by Acropora spp. corals (38% of coral cover), with Montipora spp. and poritids (Goniopora) also common.
+Hard coral community composition was different in each location (Figure 12).
+During the 2019 surveys coral communities at Round Top Island were dominated by Turbinaria spp.
+(33% of total coral cover) with siderasterids, Montipora spp., faviids and poritids also common.
+Victor Islet reefs were dominated by Montipora spp. corals (49% of coral cover), with Turbinaria spp., faviids and siderasterids also common.
+On Slade Islet spreading Montipora spp. corals accounted for 58% of all hard coral cover, with siderasterids and poritids also common.
+Keswick Island coral communities were dominated by Acropora spp. corals (39% of coral cover), with Montipora spp. and poritids (Goniopora) also common.
 Keswick is not an inshore island and a range of species rare or absent on the inshore islands were part of the coral community here, including Pachyseris speciosa, Lobophyllia hemprichii and Merulina ampliata.
 Two coral groups that were important on all three inshore islands (Turbinaria spp. and siderasterids) were uncommon on Keswick Island.
-Coral composition patterns have remained similar since Cyclone Debbie.
+Coral composition patterns have remained similar since Cyclone Debbie but with a recent slight increase in the percentage composition of the fast growing Acropora and Montipora species.

-All but the pocilloporid coral group showed significant location differences during the two 2018 ambient surveys (Table 7).
-Acropora corals were significantly more abundant on Keswick than in the three inshore locations (Figure 14A).
-Montipora was highest on Slade and lowest on Round Top (Figure 14B).
-Both Turbinaria spp. and siderastreid corals were more abundant on Round Top Island and less abundant on Keswick Island than in the other two locations (Figure 15).
-Faviid corals had lower cover on Slade than in the other three locations and Keswick had higher poritid cover than the other three locations (Figure 16).
-Over the eleven months spanned by the last three ambient surveys significant changes in cover were only recorded for Montipora spp. corals (Figure 14B).
-Although Montipora corals increased slightly in cover on the three inshore locations they did not change on Keswick and the Location x Time interaction was also significant for this group (Table 7).
-Siderastreid corals (Psammocora and Coscinarea) decreased nominally at all three inshore locations since Cyclone Debbie, possibly due to disease, but the decrease was significantly larger on Round Top giving a significant Time x Location interaction.
+All but the pocilloporid coral group showed significant location differences during the two 2019 ambient surveys (Table 7).
+Acropora corals were significantly more abundant on Keswick than in the three inshore locations (Figure 13A).
+Montipora was highest on Slade and lowest on Round Top (Figure 13B).
+Both Turbinaria spp. and siderastreid corals were more abundant on Round Top Island and less abundant on Keswick Island than in the other two locations (Figure 14).
+Faviid corals had lower cover on Slade than in the other three locations and Keswick had higher poritid cover than the other three locations (Figure 15).
+Over the eleven months spanned by the last three ambient surveys significant changes in cover were recorded for many of the coral groups.
+Acropora corals had decreased on the two St Bees (Keswick) sites since Cyclone Debbie due to brown-band disease in the staghorn thickets that covered about a third of the substratum at those two sites.
+This disease outbreak had eased by June 2019 and normal growth led to a significant increase in Acropora cover over the previous six months.
+Acropora cover did not increase significantly at any of the inshore locations and as a result the Location x Time interaction was significant.
+Montipora corals increased slightly in cover on the three inshore locations over the past eleven months but they did not change on Keswick and the Location x Time interaction was also significant for this group (Table 7).
+Siderastreid corals (Psammocora and Coscinarea) increased significantly on Round Top Island over the past six months but did not change at the other three locations giving a significant Time x Location interaction.
+The change on Round Top seems rather high for this slow growing coral group and it may be that some mis-identification has affected results in which case the next survey may reveal a less marked increase.
+Faviid corals showed a decrease and then an increase over the past three surveys except at Victor where there was a steady increase.
+As a result both the Time and Time x Location factors were significant.

-Figure 14.
+Figure 13.
 Changes in the cover of coral groups: Acropora corals and Montipora corals.
-Graphs show grand mean percentage benthic cover from the 2018 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
+Graphs show grand mean percentage benthic cover from the 2019 ambient surveys and from all previous surveys at each island location (four 20m line intersect transects surveyed at six sites for each location).
 Error bars are standard errors.
 Roundtop = Round Top Island.